-- I. Salary
+I. Salary

-- 1. Full-time Pastors
+- 1. Full-time Lead Pastors

+- 2. Total Salary & Benefits package for Church Staff

-- 2. Setting the Pastor's Cash Salary
+- 3. Setting the Lead Pastor's Cash Salary

-- 3. Compensation Considerations
+- 4. New Pastor Consideration

-- 4. Salary Review
+- 5. Salary Review

-- 5. Housing
+- 6. Housing

-- 6. Bi-vocational Arrangements
+- 7. Bi-vocational Arrangements

-- 7. New Pastor Consideration

-- II.
+II.
 Employee Benefits

 - 8. Structuring Compensation Packages

 - 9. Social Security Reimbursement

 - 10. Figuring the Social Security Tax

 - 11. Vacations

 - 12. Paternity/Maternity Leave

-- III.
+III.
 Other Benefits

 - 13. Continuing Education

 - 14. Regular Days Off

 - 15. Rest, Renewal and Spiritual Growth

 - 16. Daily Prayer for the Pastor and Family

 - 17. Pastoral Staff Appreciation and Care

 - 18. Marriage Renewal Retreat

 - 19. Fund for Regional and General Conferences

-- IV.
+IV.
 Local Church Expenses

 - 20. Professional Expenses

 - 21. Auto Reimbursement

 - 22. Moving Expenses

 - 23. Pastor's Christmas Gift

 - 24. Pastor's Office

-- V. Retirement Considerations
+V. Retirement Considerations

-- 25. Tax-sheltered Annuity

-- 26. Pensions and Benefits Budget
+- 25. Tax-sheltered Annuity - 26.
+Pensions and Benefits Budget

-- VI.
+VI.
 Insurance Considerations

 - 27. Health Insurance Statement

 - 28. Term Life Insurance

 - 29. Income Protection Plan

 - 30. Professional Liability Insurance

-- VII.
+VII.
 Action Items

-- 31. District-Sponsored Financial Seminars

-- 32. Report Distribution
+- 31. District-Sponsored Financial Seminars - 32.
+Report Distribution

-- VIII.
+VIII.
 Benevolence

 - 33. Christmas Assistance

 - 34. Retired Pastors, Evangelists, and Missionaries (and spouses)

 - IX.
 Evangelist's Support

 - 35. Evangelist's Remuneration

 - 36. Evangelist's Christmas Gift

 - 37. Resident Evangelists

-X. Pulpit Supply 38.
-Retired Ministers 39.
-Compensation for Pulpit Supply XI.
-Pastoral Sabbath Rest 40.
-The Sabbatical
+- X. Pulpit Supply

+- 38. Retired Ministers

+- 39. Compensation for Pulpit Supply

+- XI.
+Pastoral Sabbath Rest

+- 40. The Sabbatical

+- 41. Timing and length of Sabbatical

+- 42. The Process

+- 43. Reporting requirements

+- 44. Pastoral planning of Sabbatical

+- 45. Questions to guide Preparation

 The purpose of the Ministerial Support Committee is to encourage each church's affirmation and care of its minister(s) and his/her family.
 Support of the minister by the church is an expression of the belief in the call of God on the minister's life.
+This report is to provide guidelines for churches for good stewardship in compensating their ministerial staff.

-We believe that the churches have a right to expect spiritual and administrative leadership from their pastors, and that they are in turn responsible to provide their ministers with an adequate living and contribute to a respectable retirement.
-We also believe that the pastors' salary and support should be the first priority in every church's financial obligations.
+We believe that the churches have a right to expect spiritual and administrative leadership from their ministerial staff, and that they are in turn responsible to provide their ministerial staff with an adequate living and contribute to a respectable retirement.
+We also believe that the salary and support of the ministerial staff should be the first priority in every church's financial obligations.